 (4) Reporting Problems

-Anyone suspecting that their authentication information has been compromised should contact the information security office at firstname.lastname@example.org or by entering a HelpSU request or by phoning the Stanford IT Help Desk at 650-725-4357.
+Anyone suspecting that their authentication information has been compromised should contact the Information Security Office at firstname.lastname@example.org or by entering a help request or by phoning the Stanford IT Service Desk at 650-725-4357.

 (5) Security Precautions